 - (a) In-Person Review.
 A person may review unsealed filings at the clerk's office. - (b) Online Review.
 A person may also access the Electronic Filing System at the court's internet site, www.ksd.uscourts.gov, by obtaining a PACER login and password.
 A person who has PACER access may retrieve docket sheets and documents. - (c) Electronic Filing.
 Only the following persons may file documents electronically, unless the court permits otherwise: - (1) a Filing User who is an attorney admitted to the bar of this court; and - (2) an unrepresented party registered as a Filing User.
+See D. Kan.
+Rule 5.4.2.

-RULE 5.4.134 ADMINISTRATIVE PROCEDURES
+RULE 5.4.13 ADMINISTRATIVE PROCEDURES

-To facilitate implementation of the foregoing rules, the clerk is authorized to develop, adopt, publish, and modify as necessary Administrative Procedures for Filing, Signing, and Verifying Pleadings and Papers by Electronic Means in Civil Casesthe District of Kansas. ("Administrative Procedures Guide"), which will include the procedures for registration of attorneys and distribution of passwords to permit electronic filing and notice of pleadings and other papers.").
+To facilitate implementation of the foregoing rules, the clerk is authorized to develop, adopt, publish, and modify as necessary Administrative Procedures for Filing, Signing, and Verifying Pleadings and Papers by Electronic Means in Civil Cases ("Administrative Procedures Guide"), which will include the procedures for registration of attorneys and distribution of passwords to permit electronic filing and notice of pleadings and other papers.